affinda/affinda-python/docs/sync_operations.md

 **Returns**:

-`~affinda.models.PathsRvverlIndexNameDocumentsGetResponses200ContentApplicationJsonSchema or
+`~affinda.models.PathsRvverlIndexNameDocumentsGetResponses200ContentApplicationJsonSchema`: PathsRvverlIndexNameDocumentsGetResponses200ContentApplicationJsonSchema, or the
-~affinda.models.RequestError`: PathsRvverlIndexNameDocumentsGetResponses200ContentApplicationJsonSchema or
-RequestError, or the result of cls(response)
+result of cls(response)

 <a id="operations._affinda_api_operations.AffindaAPIOperationsMixin.create_index_document"></a>